Power law condition for stability of Poisson hail: Cluster formation and their properties

 \end{cor}

-We now consider the ``time", $T(x,m)$, associated with the cluster $C(x,m)$.
-This definition is a little less direct than that for $D(x,n)$: Given $x \in \IZ^d $ and integer $m$ (and so given cluster $C(x,m)$), $T(x,m)$ is less than or equal to the maximum value
+We now consider the ``time'' $T(x,m)$ associated with the cluster $C(x,m)$.
+This definition is a little less direct than that for $D(x,n)$: Given $x \in \IZ^d$ and integer $m$ (and so given cluster $C(x,m)$), $T(x,m)$ is equal to the maximum value of